Achievable logoAchievable logo

 Bad example

-What we would NOT want to do is this:
+What you do not want to do is this:

-This will sometimes be on the ACT as a wrong answer choice, specifically, where a sentence interruption begins with a dash but closes with a comma.
+This sometimes appears on the ACT as a wrong answer choice: the interruption starts with a dash but ends with a comma.
 Don’t fall for it!

 Sign up for free to take 23 quiz questions on this topic